skinofthesoul/grav-plugin-antispam/README.md

 Note that if you use the admin plugin, a file with your configuration, and named antispam.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

+### Disable for individual pages

+Putting `antispam: false` in the frontmatter of a page will disable the processing for this page.
+This may be useful if you have a form where people enter their email addresses, Antispam may break the processing of such a form.

 ### Custom noscript text
 If you want to change the text that will appear in the `<noscript>` section of the encrypted addresses, copy the language contents of `user/plugins/antispam/languages.yaml` that you wish to change to `user/languages/en.yaml` or another language file respectively, and change that so your custom text will not get overridden when the plugin is updated.